TurboGears/tg2docs/docs/gettingtoknow.rst

 =================

 These pages are the most useful pages for a new TurboGears developer to read after going through the tutorials.
-Understanding the material here will help you understand much about the TurboGears architecture, and will make you a much more productive developer with TurboGears.
+Reading the material here will help you understand much about the TurboGears architecture, and will make you a much more productive developer with TurboGears.
 We cannot stress this enough: Read These Pages!